verrazzano/verrazzano/install/README.md

 #### Install using xip.io
-The configuration file [install-default.yaml](../config/samples/install-default.yaml) has a template of the required configuration information for a default xip.io installation.
+The file [install-default.yaml](../config/samples/install-default.yaml) is a template of a Verrazzano custom resource to perform a default xip.io installation.

 Run the following commands:
 ```